Configure node image pull

 With the node image pull feature enabled, Kubernetes-native integration into supply chain security tooling is greatly simplified.
 Additionally, the feature configures the operator to always pull images via the Kubernetes nodes, reducing the need for a customPullSecret when sourcing images from private registries.

 Dynatrace Operator deployments that do not utilize the CSI driver have increased storage requirements due to current Kubernetes concepts.
-Please refer to storage requirements for more information.
+Please refer to Storage optimization without CSI driver to learn how to minimize storage consumption.

 Prerequisites